cosmos/ibc-go/docs/ibc/apps.md

 # IBC Applications

-Learn how to configure your application to use IBC and send data packets to other chains. {synopsis}
+Learn how to build custom IBC application modules that enable packets to be sent to and received from other IBC-enabled chains. {synopsis}

 This document serves as a guide for developers who want to write their own Inter-blockchain Communication Protocol (IBC) applications for custom use cases.

 Due to the modular design of the IBC protocol, IBC application developers do not need to concern themselves with the low-level details of clients, connections, and proof verification.
+Nevertheless, an overview of these low-level concepts can be found in [a previous section](./overview.md).
-Nevertheless a brief explanation of the lower levels of the stack is given so that application developers may have a high-level understanding of the IBC protocol.
-Then the document goes into detail on the abstraction layer most relevant for application developers (channels and ports), and describes how to define your own custom packets, and `IBCModule` callbacks.
+The document goes into detail on the abstraction layer most relevant for application developers (channels and ports), and describes how to define your own custom packets, `IBCModule` callbacks and more to make an application module IBC ready.

+**To have your module interact over IBC you must:**

+- implement the `IBCModule` interface, i.e.:
+  - channel (opening) handshake callbacks
+  - channel closing handshake callbacks
+  - packet callbacks
-To have your module interact over IBC you must: bind to a port(s), define your own packet data and acknowledgement structs as well as how to encode/decode them, and implement the
+- bind to a port(s)
+- define your own packet data and acknowledgement structs as well as how to encode/decode them
-`IBCModule` interface.
+- add a route to the IBC router

 Below is a more detailed explanation of how to write an IBC application module correctly.

 ## Pre-requisites Readings